esrrhs/hookso/README_EN.md

 * Let a process execute a function of .so
 * Attach a new .so to a process
 * Uninstall a process of .so
-* Replace old .so functions with new .so functions
+* Replace the function of the old .so or an address with the function of the new .so
-* Restore .so function replacement
+* Restore the function of .so or the replacement of an address
 * Find the function address of .so
 * View function parameters of .so, or function parameters of a certain address
 * When a function of .so or a function of a certain address is executed, the execution of a new function is triggered